Lifting representations of finite reductive groups I: Semisimple conjugacy classes: Introduction

 \subsection{Outline of this paper}

-After establishing some basic notation (\S\ref{sec:setup}), we consider how the action of a finite group on a torus $\tilde{T}$ gives rise to a norm map $\map\NN{\tilde{T}}{T}$ (where $T$ is the connected part of the group of fixed points of $\tilde{T}$), and also corresponding maps on the modules of characters and cocharacters of these tori.
-In fact, we deal with the more general situation where we may replace $T$ by any torus isogenous to it (\S\ref{sec:modules}).
+After establishing some basic notation (\S\ref{sec:setup}), we consider in \S\ref{sec:modules} how the action of a finite group on a torus $\tilde{T}$ gives rise to a norm map $\map\NN{\tilde{T}}{T}$ (where $T$ is the identity component of the group of fixed points of $\tilde{T}$), and also corresponding maps on the modules of characters and cocharacters of these tori.
+In fact, we deal with the more general situation where we may replace $T$ by any isogenous image of it (see Condition P1 of Definition \ref{defn:parascopy}).
 We then prove a strong version of Statement \eqref{stmt:G-reductive} above (\S\ref{sec:group-actions}).
 Suppose $G$ and $\tilde{G}$ are connected reductive $k$-groups, and $\Gamma$ is a finite group.
-In \S\ref{sec:parascopy-defn}, we say what we mean by a \emph{parascopic datum} for the triple $(\tilde{G},\Gamma,G)$, and say that $G$ is \emph{parascopic} for the pair $(\tilde{G},\Gamma)$ if such a datum exists.
+In \S\ref{sec:parascopy-defn}, we say what we mean by a \emph{parascopic datum} for the triple $(\tilde{G},\Gamma,G)$, and say that $G$ is \emph{weakly parascopic} for the pair $(\tilde{G},\Gamma)$ if such a datum exists.
 Given such a datum, we have associated maximal tori $T\subset G$ and $\tilde{T}\subset\tilde{G}$, an action of $\Gamma$ on the Weyl group $W(\tilde{G},\tilde{T})$, and a canonical embedding $W(G,T) \longrightarrow W(\tilde{G},\tilde{T})^\Gamma$, which we describe explicitly in \S\ref{sec:weyl-embedding}.
-Using standard cohomological arguments, we classify in \S\ref{sec:stability} the set of stable conjugacy classes in a semisimple geometric conjugacy class (of elements), and also the set of stable conjugacy classes of maximal $k$-tori.
-In \S\ref{sec:parascopy-properties}, we define \emph{equivalence} of parascopic data.
-If $\tilde{G}$ is quasisplit over $k$, then we can prove basic results about equivalence.
-For example, given a parascopic datum and any maximal $k$-torus $T'\subseteq G$, there is an equivalent datum associated to $T'$.
+Using standard cohomological arguments, we classify in \S\ref{sec:stability} the set of stable conjugacy classes of maximal $k$-tori in a reductive $k$-group.
+In \S\ref{sec:parascopy-properties}, we call a weakly parascopic group $G$ \emph{parascopic} if a compatibility condition between the maximal $k$-tori of $G$ and $\tilde G$ is satisfied, a condition that is automatic in many important cases (see Examples~\ref{ex:parascopic-group}).
+We then define and prove some basic results on \emph{equivalence} of parascopic data.
+For example, if $(\phi,j_*)$ is a datum for $(\tilde{G},\Gamma, G)$ with respect to the maximal $k$-tori $\tilde{T}\subseteq \tilde{G}$ and $T\subseteq G$, and $G$ is parascopic with respect to this datum, then given any maximal $k$-torus $T'\subseteq G$, there is an equivalent datum associated to $T'$.
 This is crucial in showing that all of our constructions are independent of the choice of a maximal $k$-torus in $G$.
 If $G$ is quasisplit over $k$, then we can form its dual group $G^*$, and we are then in a position to prove strong duality results (\S\ref{sec:duality}) between maximal $k$-tori in $G$ and in $G^*$.
 In particular, up to stable conjugacy, we have a canonical one-to-one correspondence of tori, and this correspondence preserves Weyl groups and much more.
 If $\tilde{G}$ is also quasisplit over $k$, then we can use this correspondence and our norm map $\map\NN{\tilde T}{T}$ above to define a \emph{conorm map} $\map{\dnorm[T^*]}{T^*}{\tilde T^*}$ for dual maximal $k$-tori $T^* \subseteq G^*$ and $\tilde T^* \subseteq\tilde G^*$, and can obtain explicit embeddings of Weyl groups $W(G^*,T^*) \longrightarrow W(\tilde{G}^*,\tilde{T}^*)$ (\S\ref{sec:conorm}).
 In particular, we show (Proposition \ref{prop:centralizer-weyl}) that such embeddings have good restriction properties with respect to centralizer subgroups of $G^*$.
 We then have all of the ingredients in place to prove Statement \eqref{stmt:geom-conj-lift} in \S\ref{sec:geometric-general}.
 Using our cohomological results in \S\ref{sec:stability}, we can then prove Statement \eqref{stmt:stable-lift} in \S\ref{sec:main}, and it is a simple matter to observe that Statement \eqref{stmt:rational-lift} is just a special case.